Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: Experimental setup

 \section{Experimental setup}

-We implement all experiments in \textsc{BoTorch}.
+We implement all experiments in \textsc{BoTorch} \cite{balandat2020botorch}.
 Following standard practice, we initialize each optimization algorithm with $2(d + 1)$ values drawn using a quasirandom Sobol sequence, where $d$ is the dimension of the domain.
-All computations were run on CPU, with individual experiments ran in parallel on various nodes of the Cornell G2 cluster, each allocated up to 4GB of memory.
-Exceptions include KG, MSEI, and BMSEI for higher dimensions, which required substantially more memory, up to 32GB.
-Most individual runs took several minutes at most, with exception of the more-expensive KG, MSEI and BMSEI baselines: more information with a direct runtime comparison is given in \Cref{apdx:additional_results}.
+All computations were run on CPU, with individual experiments ran in parallel on various nodes of the Cornell G2 cluster, each allocated up to 4GB of memory, except for certain exceptions.
+These exceptions include KG, MSEI, and BMSEI for higher dimensions, which required substantially more memory, up to 32GB.
+Most individual runs took several minutes at most, with exception of the more-expensive KG, MSEI and BMSEI baselines: more information with a direct runtime comparison is given in \Cref{apdx:timing}.

-\paragraph{Gaussian process models.} In the Bayesian regret experiments, we use Matérn kernels with identical fixed hyperparameters---namely smoothness $5/2$ and length scale $10^{-1}$---for both the Gaussian process prior used to sample the objective function, and the Gaussian process used for Bayesian optimization.
-To maintain consistency, we do not standardize data.
-For the synthetic and empirical experiments, we use Matérn kernels with smoothness $5/2$ and length scales estimated in advance via maximum marginal likelihood, and standardize data to be zero mean and unit variance, following BoTorch defaults.
+\paragraph*{Gaussian process models.} In the Bayesian regret experiments shown in \Cref{fig:bayesian_regret}, we use Matérn kernels with identical fixed hyperparameters---namely smoothness $5/2$ and length scale $10^{-1}$---for both the Gaussian process prior used to sample the objective function, and the Gaussian process used for Bayesian optimization.
+To maintain consistency, we do not standardize data in this variant.
+For the synthetic and empirical experiments shown in \Cref{fig:synthetic} and \Cref{fig:empirical}, we use Matérn kernels with smoothness $5/2$ and length scales learned from data via maximum marginal likelihood optimization, and standardize input variables to be in $[0,1]^d$ along with output variables to be zero-mean and unit-variance, following BoTorch defaults.
 In the unknown-cost experiments, we model the objective and the logarithm of the cost function using independent Gaussian processes.
-Additional experimental results which show the effect of varying these hyperparameter choices, are given in \Cref{apdx:additional_results}.
+Additional Bayesian regret experiment results, showing the effect of varying the kernel smoothness and length scale hyperparameters, are provided in \Cref{apdx:kernel}.